- Learn Linux

 This is an exciting time to be involved with computing and electronics.
 The Raspberry Pi and Arduino have made it easier to integrate computing based platforms into a hobby project.
 This could be something as simple as turning on a light bulb to controlling a Meccanoid robot.

 The PenguinTutor website is focussed on helping you to get started with electronics, physical computing, programming and using Free and Open Source software.
-There are sections on the Linux operating system (including the Raspberry Pi), getting started with electronics and lots of Maker projects, featuring electronics, arduino and the Raspberry Pi.
+There are sections on the Linux operating system (including the Raspberry Pi), getting started with electronics and lots of Maker projects, featuring electronics, arduino, Raspberry Pi and other microcontrollers.